RoyalIcing/react-organism/README.md

 - No ability to reach across to the other side of your state tree
 - Encourages composition of components
 - Supports `async` and `await` in any action
+- Supports generator functions to allow multiple state changes — great for animation
 - No `switch` statements
-- No boilerplate or additional helper libraries
+- No boilerplate or additional helper libraries needed

 [build-badge]: https://img.shields.io/travis/RoyalIcing/react-organism/master.png?style=flat-square